 Discussion

 This paper adds to the student-teacher gender match literature by taking advantage of a unique policy implementation and school setting in China, where teachers are randomly assigned to classrooms of students, in order to isolate teacher effects on student outcomes.
-We carefully draw our analytic sample from a nationally representative dataset and provide evidence on the validity of the random assignment of teachers to students in the data.
-To further ensure internal validity, we control for school-level fixed-effects and cluster standard errors at school level.
+We carefully draw our analytic sample from a nationally representative dataset and provide evidence of the validity of the random assignment of teachers to students in the dataset.
+To further ensure internal validity, we control for school-level fixed-effects and cluster standard errors at the school level.
 After controlling for baseline differences in scores, we find significant impacts of student-teacher gender match only for test scores of girls in math.

 Implications

-While this motivational theory of teachers as role models vary across cultures (Lockwood et al., 2005) and in different situations, the power and influence teachers have on students distinguish them as key drivers in student success – especially with a demographic match.
+Although this motivational theory of teachers as role models varies across cultures (Lockwood et al., 2005) and in different situations, the power and influence teachers have on students distinguish them as key drivers in student success – especially with a demographic match.
 The impact of a student-teacher gender match on student learning outcomes has been increasingly salient and studied, and research has found that female mentors may be especially useful in providing counseling and emotional support (Allen & Eby, 2004; Burke, McKeen, & McKenna, 1993).
-If gender equity just centers on increasing access to technical skills, “concepts and tools will be misunderstood and ineffective” (Porter and Smyth, 1999, 332).
+If gender equity just centers on increasing access to technical skills, “concepts and tools will be misunderstood and ineffective” (Porter & Smyth, 1999, 332).

 However, a teacher-student gender match alone cannot address systemic inequity, especially without taking intersectionality of identity into account (Rezai-Rashti & Goli, 2010).
 For example, this paper explores the social construct of gender in its binary form, and we understand that different contexts may change these definitions geographically and temporally.